 Where APUs Currently Make Sense

-And, while in the past AMD’s APUs price-to-performance ratio made them hard sells for gamers, with the current state of the graphics card market (high-demand, low supply), and the upgraded performance of these new APUs, there are a few instances and budget ranges where they do make sense.
+And, while in the past AMD’s pre-Ryzen APUs’ price-to-performance ratio made them hard sells for gamers, with the upgraded performance of these new APUs, there are a few instances and budget ranges where they do make sense.

 Where CPUs Make More Sense Than APUs

-Unfortunately, though, once you get into having a ~$500 or so budget or higher, it makes more sense to go with a budget-friendly CPU and a mid-range graphics card.
+Unfortunately, though, once you get into having a ~$500 budget or higher, it makes more sense to go with a budget-friendly CPU and a mid-range graphics card.

-So, again, there isn’t a huge budget range where AMD’s APUs make sense.
+So, again, there isn’t aren’t a lot of price points where AMD’s APUs make sense.
 However, the ranges where these new APUs do make sense are what I call “critical” ranges because there are a lot of gamers out there who are working with a tight budget and who just need an entry-level system that will allow them to at least be able to play their favorite games.

 And, for those gamers, an APU makes sense.